Better low-level support for writing concurrent libraries

 This issue is intended to serve as an aggregator for other various proposals described in following issues.

-Updated by pitr.ch (Petr Chalupa) about 3 years ago
+Updated by pitr.ch (Petr Chalupa) almost 7 years ago

 I'll be adding or linking existing proposals gradually: